Security Services for the IoT

 If G ≥ n,25 and G <n,75 then G:= n,50

-You will need to carry out a lab assignment in teams of two to four, depending on the number of SSI participants.
-At the first lecture, we’ll inform you of the exact number of participants per team.
-We’ll create the groups on Canvas after the first lecture.
+You will need to carry out a lab assignment in teams of 3.
+You can create the groups on Canvas after the first lecture.
 To ensure that everyone in the group can contribute effectively and that the workload is distributed evenly, we suggest that you form groups with members who have similar skills.
 You can do this by asking each other about your backgrounds and what other network or IoT-related classes you have taken.
 This will allow you to leverage each other’s strengths and work collaboratively towards your project goals.

 The goal of the lab assignment is for you to gain hands-on experience with measuring and analyzing the network behavior of IoT devices and capturing this behavior in a device profile.
 In SSI, we’ll be using the Manufacturer Usage Description (MUD) standard [RFC8520,mud] for this purpose.
 The measurements will enable you to learn how an IoT device behaves on the network, for instance how it responds to external triggers and what services on the Internet it uses.
 MUD is an easy to understand language standardized by the IETF in RFC 8520.